boba2fett/viergew/README.md

 # viergew
+Just a simple classic game with pc opponent<br><br>
-viergewIt is the directory for the IntellJ project FachTex is the directory for the Facharbeit doc is the directory for the documentation
+viergewIt is the directory for the IntellJ project<br>
+FachTex is the directory for the Facharbeit<br>
+doc is the directory for the documentation<br>
-UML is the directory for the UML-diagrams
+UML is the directory for the UML-diagrams<br>